 Our two-toned sage-green kitchen cabinets

 The funny thing is that my childhood home in Germany had and still has green carpet throughout the entire upstairs.
 That included my bedroom and I hated it.
-I vowed to never have a green like that in my home!
+I vowed to never have the color green like that in my home!
 Haha!
 Guess what?
 My kitchen is now an almost identical color to that hated wall-to-wall carpeting.
 Just proves that you should never say never.

 I changed our white kitchen up by painting the lower cabinets in this beautiful shade of sage green.
 I’m in love with this cabinet color and after years am not sick of it yet.
 It just is an excellent choice.